jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+consider box-shadow and outline for the card borders.
+That way, if they don't take up sapce in DOM, they might automatically clipped on iphone5, thus escaping media queries yet again

 stick to cm/mm even if it's off by 1mm.
 Much more sensible.
 Aim for 1cm touch targets.
 PLus math is so clean.
 But, the 3.5" x 2.5" aspect ratio is a cleaner 1.4 (rather than 1.39) -- but does that matter?

+consider 44px 22px 11px -- certainly unconventional but could work

 can i offer a 48px touch target (off to the side perhaps) while maintaining tight vertical content like cards actually have?